eclipse-oniro-mirrors/distributedschedule_dms_fwk_lite/README.md

 ```
 ├── BUILD.gn
 ├── include
-│  ├── distributed_schedule_service.h        # Header file for the open APIs provided by the Distributed Scheduler
+│  ├── dmslite.h        # Header file for the open APIs provided by the Distributed Scheduler
 │  ├── dmslite_check_remote_permission.h     # Header file for the permission management module of the Distributed Scheduler
 │  ├── dmslite_famgr.h                       # Header file for the FA management module of the Distributed Scheduler
 │  ├── dmslite_inner_common.h                # Internal common file for the Distributed Scheduler